-- Flood attenuation and stormwater management plans must be drawn up by a qualified engineer and approved by DWS. - An Erosion and Sediment Management Plan must be developed to minimise the ingress of sediment-laden stormwater into rivers/wetlands.
+- Flood attenuation and stormwater management plans must be drawn up by a qualified engineer and approved by DWS. - An Erosion and Sediment Management Plan must be developed to minimise the ingress of sedimentladen stormwater into rivers/wetlands and minimise erosion of the surrounding environment.